Ramgree/enterprise_integration_systems/homework_one/reviews/REVIEWS.md

 ### Task 3

-* Task completed by: 1, 2, 3, 5 by Bruno & Jekaterina and 4 by Bogdan
+* Task completed by: 1, 2, 3, 5 by Bruno & Jekaterina and 4 by Bohdan
 * Reviewer:

 ### Task 4